awzuelsdorf/SingingComputer/README.md

 What is going on?

 Answer: Please make sure you put quotes around the artists's name and the song's name.
-Also, make sure you are including the path to espeak.
+Also, make sure you are including the path to espeak or say.
 For example, if you wanted to listen to "Bad Romance" by Lady Gaga, you WOULD NOT use this command:

 ./getLyrics.py Lady Gaga Bad Romance

-because there is no path to espeak and you didn't put quotes around both the artist's name and the song's name
+because there is no path to espeak/say and you didn't put quotes around both the artist's name and the song's name

 You WOULD use this command: